wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-video-conferencing-web-app-with-vonage-and-flask.md

 pip3 install -r requirements.txt
 ```

-Once you’ve done that, start up your Flask test server by running app.py.
+Once you’ve done that, start up your Flask test server by running app.py:

 ```
 python3 app.py
 ```

-Finally, fire up ngrok on the same port as your Flask test server (you can r[ead Ngrok’s documentation](https://ngrok.com/docs) to better understand how ngrok works).
+Finally, fire up ngrok on the same port as your Flask test server (you can [read Ngrok’s documentation](https://ngrok.com/docs) to better understand how ngrok works):

 ```
 ngrok http 5000